Operations Management Career Opportunities

 All firms have processes, suppliers, and customers, so career opportunities for operations and supply chain professionals exist in every sector of the economy.
 Services firms in areas such as healthcare, information technology, and event/hospitality management (sports, arts, hotels, and restaurants), need planning, scheduling, and coordination just as much as producers of cars or home appliances!
 There are also opportunities with local/state/national government, non-profit organizations, consultants, and specialist firms that handle operations and supply chain work outsourced from other firms.
 See, for example, APICS Careers or SCMTalent for further information about career opportunities and paths.

-What Type of Job Skills Will You Gain From an Opportunities for Operations and Supply Chain Management Degree?
+What Type of Job Skills Will You Gain From an Operations and Supply Chain Management Degree?

 An undergraduate operations and supply chain management degree will provide you with the skills you need to achieve your career goals in many industries.
 An example of the skills this degree provides includes: